prazdevs/praz.me/content/digital-gardening.md

 Static pages.
 Text.
 Hyperlinks.
 Low quality images...
 Somtimes they made sense, and sometimes it was an absolute mess of poor design and questionnable "user experience".
 And yet, it didn't matter.

-I learnt how to make efficient inputs in search engines to be offered web pages with content I would be looking for.
+I learnt how to make efficient inputs in search engines to be presented web pages with content I would be looking for.
 Followed by a game of jumping from page to page, clicking links and exploring content --- most of the time it was video game tips or cheat codes I was looking for.

 Some websites I was visiting more often than others.
 Eventually, I got used to ugly designs because they were simple.
 Ugly? maybe...
 Simple? without a doubt.
 The web was "digestible" by then.